ibm-cloud-docs/account/known-issues.md

 ### Policy limitations based on attributes
 {: #access-tag-limits}

 Access management tags are only available when you create an access policy that is scoped for all IAM-enabled services.
 In this case, when you enable the access based on tags, no other attributes can be added.
-And, when you base your policy on a specific region or resource group, no tag can be added to the access policy.
+And, when you base your policy on a specific location or resource group, no tag can be added to the access policy.